image-proxy

 Type: Counter

-Tracks the total number of image requests, labeled by output format and result status.
+Tracks the total number of image requests, labeled by output format, result status, and handling path.

 LabelValues